History

 Where Did Jazz Originate and Why?

-Jazz is often thought of as being founded on the musical traditions of West Africa (rhythm, “feel”, blues) and Europe (harmonic chords, variety of instruments).
+Jazz is often thought to have been founded on the musical traditions of West Africa (rhythm, “feel,” blues) and Europe (harmonic chords, variety of instruments).
 Early jazz also incorporated church hymns, slave songs, field chants, and Cuban-style rhythm.

 Jazz originated in New Orleans, primarily as it served as a melting pot for the music that ultimately led to the jazz genre.
 One of the main reasons it formed there was that slaves from a wide variety of nations could come together and play music, something that wasn’t always permitted in other cities or states.